11968-ship-it/holbertonschool-hbnb/part2/README.md

 |       GET       |  /api/v1/users/ | List all users |
 |       GET       |  /api/v1/users/<user_id> | Retrieve one user |
 |       PUT       |  /api/v1/users/<user_id> | Update a user  |
+> Note: DELETE is not implemented for users at this stage.

 - **Amenities**: